 Sponsor.
 The person or legal entity named in the Certification of an Assisted Living Residence.
 A Sponsor may be the owner of the Assisted Living Residence.

-Transfer or Mobility Assistive Device.
-Any portable or fixed mechanical, electronic, or manual device (e.g., a walker, a lift, a bed rail that is less than half the length of the bed, etc.) specifically designed, approved, and maintained for the purpose of facilitating the safe movement, ambulation, or transfer of a Resident with limited mobility.
-The Transfer or Mobility Assistive Device must conform to applicable national and local safety and quality standards.
+Transfer Assistive Device.
+Any portable or fixed mechanical, electronic, or manual device (e.g., a Lift Device, a bed rail that is less than half the length of the bed, etc.) specifically designed, approved, and maintained for the purpose of transferring a Resident with limited mobility.
+The Transfer Assistive Device must conform to applicable national and local safety and quality standards.

 Transfer of Ownership.
 Transfer of a majority interest in the ownership of an Assisted Living Residence.
 In the case of an individual, transfer of ownership; in the case of a corporation, transfer of a majority of the stock thereof; in the case of a partnership, transfer of a majority of the partnership interest; in the case of a trust, change of the trustee, or majority of trustees shall constitute transfer of ownership.
 A transfer of ownership shall also be deemed to have occurred where foreclosure proceedings have been instituted and consummated by a mortgagee in possession of the premises, or when bankruptcy proceedings have been initiated.